 In the code editor that is available in the middle of your screen, paste the code you’ve copied from robots.txt.
 Tester and then click the Save Changes button to reflect the changes.

 Caution: Please be careful while making any major or minor changes to your website via robots.txt.
 While these changes can improve your search traffic, they can also do more harm than good if you are not careful.

 For further ado, see the screenshots below:

-4 How to Prevent the Error from Happening Again
+4 How to Prevent the Error From Happening Again

 We also recommend using a tool like Google’s Webmaster Tools to help you manage your website’s robots.txt file.
 Webmaster Tools will allow you to easily edit and update your robots.txt file, as well as submit pages for indexing, view crawl errors, and more.

-In the end, we hope that this article helped you learn how to fix the “Submitted URL blocked by robots.txt” error in Google Search Console and in the Index Status report of Rank Math’s analytics.
+In the end, we hope that this article helped you learn how to fix the “Blocked by robots.txt” error in Google Search Console and in the Index Status report of Rank Math’s analytics.
 If you have any doubts or questions related to this matter, please don’t hesitate to reach out to our support team.
 We are available 24×7, 365 days a year, and are happy to help you with any issues that you might face.